vwgert/vwgert.github.io/07_advancedcommands/exercises/file_globbing/99_exercises.md

 ## Task 2
 Try following command: ls scr[a-z]pt.*
 - Make sure this command is case sensitive and test
-- Make sure this command is not case sensitive and test
+- Alter the command so that it's no longer case sensitive and test

-?> <i class="fa-solid fa-circle-info"></i> Currently it is set to automatically use not case sensitive.

 ## Task 3
 Create the following files with only one command: script.sd, script.dh, script2.dh, script.ds, script2.ds, script2.dd, script3.ss and script3.ds